Jan0412/DAISE_Framework/README.md

 We divide our comparative analysis between the station dataset and the gridded dataset into a spatial and a temporal analysis.

 ### Spatial Analysis
 The spatial analysis is split into a local visual inspection, where we analyze the immediate area around a station using a heat map, and a comparative analysis, where we define a deviation metric for a specific station and radius so that we can analyze how the deviations for the different stations change with distance and angle from the station.
+In order to calculate the difference between two different wind speed data sources over a given period of time - in our case, the difference between the measurements at a weather station and the reference value at a near grid point - we resort to the classical and frequently used root mean squared error (RMSE) and mean absolute percentage error (MAPE)

 <div style="text-align:center">
 <img src='img/multiple_rings.jpg' width=400>